-- K78 the category, main ingredients, indications of usage, differences in properties and usage between formulae in the same category of the Useful Model Formulae(refer to the list provided by the Regulatory Authority) - K79 the elemental nature of the universe and the five elements i.e. earth, water, fire, air and space - K80 the Fourfold Treatise, the relationship between the individual and the environment, mutual dependence and interaction and its use in determining the timing and suitability of treatments - K81 the root treatise - K81.1 normal physical condition viewed as the basis of illness - K81.2 the diagnosis and symptoms of disorders - K81.3 treatment, as diet, behaviour, medication and other therapies - K81.4 the tree metaphor three roots, nine stems, 47 branches and 224 leaves - K82 the explanatory treatise - K82.1 the object of treatment i.e. - K82.2 the body formation of the body (embryology); metaphors for the body; nature of the body (quantitative anatomy dealing with the proportion of bodily constituents, nerves and blood vessels and other important channels in the body); characteristics (physiology) of the body; types of physical constitutions; signs of death - K82.3 illness causes of illness; contributing factors of illness; mode of inception of illness; characteristics of illness; classification of diseases - K82.4 the treatment i.e. - K82.5 lifestyle behaviour including usual, seasonal and occasional behaviour - K82.6 diet survey of foods and their nutritional value; dietary restrictions; the right amount of food and drink to ingest - K82.7 medicines 'taste' and 'post-digestive taste'; six basic tastes and eight fundamental 'potencies' which give each substance its own properties.
-What the basis is for compounding medicines, in order to achieve the desired curative effect, and the principles involved in compounding medicines. - K82.8 instruments used in external treatments surgical and medical instruments - K82.9 the means of treatment i.e. - K82.10 health preservation remaining healthy (preventive medicine) - K82.11 diagnosis diagnosing the actual condition of the client; diagnosing by indirect questioning: gaining the client's confidence; four criteria and their use to investigate whether a disease can be treated or not - K82.12 treatment of illness general method of treatment; specific methods of treatment; common and specific means of treatment
+- K77 the category, ingredients and dosage, indications of dosage, contraindications, major modifications, differences in properties and usage between formulae in the same category of the Essential Model Formulae (refer to the list provided by the Regulatory Authority) - K78 the category, main ingredients, indications of usage, differences in properties and usage between formulae in the same category of the Useful Model Formulae(refer to the list provided by the Regulatory Authority) - K79 the elemental nature of the universe and the five elements i.e. earth, water, fire, air and space - K80 the Fourfold Treatise, the relationship between the individual and the environment, mutual dependence and interaction and its use in determining the timing and suitability of treatments - K81 the root treatise - K81.1 normal physical condition viewed as the basis of illness - K81.2 the diagnosis and symptoms of disorders - K81.3 treatment, as diet, behaviour, medication and other therapies - K81.4 the tree metaphor three roots, nine stems, 47 branches and 224 leaves - K82 the explanatory treatise - K82.1 the object of treatment i.e. (i) the body formation of the body (embryology); metaphors for the body; nature of the body (quantitative anatomy dealing with the proportion of bodily constituents, nerves and blood vessels and other important channels in the body); characteristics (physiology) of the body; types of physical constitutions; signs of death (ii) illness - causes of illness; contributing factors of illness; mode of inception of illness; characteristics of illness; classification of diseases - K82.2 the treatment i.e. (i) lifestyle behaviour including usual, seasonal and occasional behaviour (ii) diet - survey of foods and their nutritional value; dietary restrictions; the right amount of food and drink to ingest (iii) medicines - 'taste' and 'post-digestive taste'; six basic tastes and eight fundamental 'potencies' which give each substance its own properties.
+What the basis is for compounding medicines, in order to achieve the desired curative effect, and the principles involved in compounding medicines (iv) instruments used in external treatments - surgical and medical instruments - K82.3 the means of treatment i.e. (i) health preservation remaining healthy (preventive medicine) (ii) diagnosis - diagnosing the actual condition of the client diagnosing by indirect questioning: gaining the client's confidence; four criteria and their use to investigate whether a disease can be treated or not (iii) treatment of illness - general method of treatment; specific methods of treatment; common and specific means of treatment